Jaybit0/SpeedQuestAndroid/README.md

 ### Registering new packets

 The registration of new packets enables a fast development of new real-time games and other features.
 To register a new packet, a new java class is required.
-Make sure, that the specified class
+Make sure, that the specified class is serializable via [Gson:2.8.6](https://github.com/google/gson).
+Every packet-class needs to extend the abstract class `Packet`

 ## Dependencies